 How Black Sabbath Set a Metal Template on ‘Master of Reality’

-Heavy music was around before Black Sabbath issued Master of Reality, their third album, in July 1971.
+Heavy music was around before Black Sabbath issued Master of Reality, their third album, on July 21, 1971.
 But the guidelines for how heavy music sounded after it came out were pretty much written on the record's eight tracks.

 A few months after Sabbath's second LP, Paranoid, the four members holed up once again in a London studio with Rodger Bain – the producer who had worked on both of the group's 1970 albums, Paranoid and the self-titled debut.
 For two months, from February through April, Black Sabbath hammered out a handful of new songs that were heavier, denser and more forceful than anything found on the first two albums.